-AV (atrioventricular) node ablation is a treatment for an abnormally fast and disorganized heartbeat called atrial fibrillation.
-It uses heat (radiofrequency) energy to destroy a small amount of tissue between the upper and lower chambers of your heart (AV node).
+AV (atrioventricular) node ablation is a treatment for an irregularly fast and disorganized heartbeat called atrial fibrillation.
+It uses heat (radiofrequency) energy to destroy a small amount of tissue between the upper and lower chambers of the heart (AV node).

 If you have AV node ablation, you will need a permanent device implanted to control your heart rhythm (pacemaker).

-Your doctor may recommend AV node ablation if you have atrial fibrillation that hasn't improved with medication or other treatments.
+Your health care provider may recommend AV node ablation if you have atrial fibrillation that hasn't improved with medication or other treatments.
 It's generally considered the last option because it requires the placement of a pacemaker.

-Your doctor will order several tests to check your heart health.
-Your doctor and nurse will tell you how to prepare and what to bring to the hospital.
+Your health care provider will order several tests to check your heart health.
+Your care provider will tell you how to prepare and what to bring to the hospital.

 After an AV node ablation, a pacemaker is necessary for proper heart function.
 You may have this device placed several weeks before your ablation to make sure it is working well, or it may be done the day of your ablation.

 Cardiac ablation is done in the hospital.
-A specialist will insert an IV into your forearm or hand and give you medication to help you relax.
+A care provider will insert an IV into your forearm or hand and give you medication to help you relax.